Overview

 The

-has a max share of $10, the other 3 persons must divide $140 among themselves, resulting in adefaultSharePerPerson
+defaultSharePerPersonis calculated.
+In this scenario, $150 should be split among the 4 persons.
+However, asBenhas a max share of $10, the other 3 persons must divide $140 among themselves, resulting in adefaultSharePerPersonof $46.66. -

 Each person in